cmgomes5/capstone_proj/README.md

 - Node.js
 - Docker
+- Task
+- Tilt
-- Taskfile
+- K3d

 If you are using a Mac environment you can install these dependencies using Homebrew and the command `brew bundle`

 ## Running

+Running with Manifests using Tilt use `task tilt`

 To run for local development you can use `task run-dev`

 For a proper build of the Docker container you can use `task docker-run`

-If you want to avoid installing Docker and Task you can use `npm run dev` or `npm build && npm run start`
+If you want to avoid installing Docker, Task, Tilt, and K3d you can use `npm run dev` or `npm build && npm run start`

 ## Testing